 Is my business Stylish, Quality, Modern, Innovative or Not?

-It is a communication jigsaw puzzle and you need the right person to interpret it for you and give your business EXACTLY what it needs.
+Your Logo is a communication jigsaw puzzle and you need the right person to solve it for you and give your business EXACTLY what it needs.

 Make your Logo different or unusual in some way which makes it unique to your business or venture and also makes people think of you.